-This weeks blog post was submitted by guest blogger, Tanya Pritt.
+This week’s blog post was submitted by guest blogger, Tanya Pritt.
 We hope you enjoy her post and look for future posts from Tanya.

 Suicide Ideation and Attempts in Children Younger than Twelve

 There is an issue of suicide in Corvallis.
-In the last ten months more than seven young people have completed suicide attempts and several others have, thank God, landed in the emergency room where they were revived and stabilized.
-In the meetings that I attend that involve mental health, schools, juvenile probation officers, and other private providers we are talking about the young people we knew, the community that has been impacted and the impotence we all feel in addressing the needs of these hurting young people.
+In the last ten months, more than seven young people have completed suicide attempts and several others have, thank God, landed in the emergency room where they were revived and stabilized.
+In the meetings that I attend that involve mental health, schools, juvenile probation officers, and other private providers we are talking about the young people we knew, the community that has been impacted, and the impotence we all feel in addressing the needs of these hurting young people.

-We have talked about and have actually brought leaders in our community together to address the problem but we have yet to bring parents who have experienced theses issues into the room.
+We have talked about and have actually brought leaders in our community together to address the problem but we have yet to bring parents who have experienced these issues into the room.
 We have yet to bring young people whose attempts were thwarted by a medical response into the room.
 These are the people we need to talk to.
 These are our teachers.

 As a mother who has a child, now grown, that attempted suicide, I am grateful to the medical and mental health community that helped him.
-I am more grateful to friends and other children that came forth and shared with us their experience.
+I am more grateful to friends and other children that came forth and shared with us their experiences.
 That is where I learned.
 That said, a lot is known about teens and young adults with respect to suicide risk factors.
-As I do my own research I came across a couple articles regarding suicide risk in children younger than twelve.
+As I do my own research I came across a couple of articles regarding suicide risk in children younger than twelve.